Further New Ventures

 In December 1964 Ikeda began writing his serialized novel, The Human Revolution, which details the struggles of his mentor, Josei Toda, to reconstruct the Soka Gakkai after his release from prison at the end of World War II.
 It opens with a concise, scathing condemnation of war and militarism that offers a clear context for the movement's objectives, "Nothing is more barbarous than war.
 Nothing is more cruel . . .
 Nothing is more pitiful than a nation being swept along by fools."1

 The series ran to twelve published volumes in the English translation.
-This and its sequel, The New Human Revolution, have been a major undertaking of energy and commitment for Ikeda.
+This and its sequel, The New Human Revolution, had been a major undertaking of energy and commitment for Ikeda.

 The sequel, which Ikeda began writing in 1993, begins with the protagonist, representing Ikeda, setting off on his first trip to the USA.
 The initial chapters provide an intimate perspective on that history, describing Ikeda's encounters with the Japanese emigrants and his thoughts and plans for the future development of the movement there.